MitchTalmadge/MitchTalmadge/_posts/2021-02-01-nsa-codebreaker-2020-solutions.md

 ![](/assets/images/2021-02-01-nsa-codebreaker-2020-solutions/1*Ba1FYVf1AzW8VvSc4vSxPQ.png)

 Hey, do you see that? `<go.string.*+0x6fe0>` … This binary was written in golang!
-This is actually going to end up being obnoxious because golang does a lot of interesting things which make the assembly look fairly different from traditional c-lang type binaries, like c and c\+ \+ .
+This is actually going to end up being obnoxious because golang does a lot of interesting things which make the assembly look fairly different from traditional c-lang type binaries, like c and c++ .
 Here’s some of the things I learned while I read through the assembly and scoured Google:
 - golang passes all parameters into functions through the stack.
-They do not use registers for this, unlike c/c\+ \+ . ( [This will change in golang 1.16 or 1.17](https://github.com/golang/go/issues/40724) )
+They do not use registers for this, unlike c/c++ . ( [This will change in golang 1.16 or 1.17](https://github.com/golang/go/issues/40724) )
 - golang functions can return multiple values.
 - golang functions return their values on the stack, not through registers.
 They do this by placing the return values after all the parameters.
 So if you pass parameters into a function at `SP + 0x08` and `SP + 0x10` , then expect return values starting at `SP + 0x18` .
 - Strings are returned as two words; a pointer and a length.